 Although true wireless earbuds have been hogging the limelight as of late, there’s another breed of specialized wireless earphones garnering attention: bone conduction headphones.
 While they sound like something from a Frankenstein spin-off, bone conduction headphones have deep-seated roots in the hearing aid industry.

 Seeing things like the Aftershockz Trekz Titanium on Best Buy shelves seems like it would be indicative of an effective audio product; after all, it’s popular enough to make it to a mainstream brick and mortar outfit.
-Unfortunately, that’s not the case.
+However, there are some who consider it to be a gimmick while others find them to be invaluable.

 How does it work?